 The prerequisites for installing Nextcloud is a LAMP or LEMP stack.
-If you have already configured a LAMP/LEMP stack, then you only need to create a database and tweak few settings in PHP and Apache/Nginx to complete the NextCloud installation with ease.
+If you have already configured a LAMP/LEMP stack, then you only need to create a database and tweak a few settings in PHP and Apache/Nginx to complete the NextCloud installation with ease.

-Seafile is written using python, so you need both the Python libraries, along with a MySQL/MariaDB database, as prerequisites to install.
+Seafile is written using Python, so you need both the Python libraries, along with a MySQL/MariaDB database, as prerequisites to install.
 Luckily, none of that is very complicated.

 One advantage of Seafile is that the upgrade process is very smooth and easy.
 You can usually upgrade NextCloud via the built-in upgrader or the command line, but I’ve found that NextCloud is more likely to break if I have lots of apps enabled.
 I’ve had to fiddle around with the database, folder permissions, or web server settings on a few occasions.

 The Syncthing installation, outline in its documentation, is a bit different than the other two.
-Syncthing uses a single binary which you download and run from the command line on your VPS.
+Syncthing uses a single binary that you download and run from the command line on your VPS.
 That binary boots up Syncthing and a web server for you to access and configure which folders you want to share, and with which other machines.

 A lot of you may have thought this would come down to a battle of Seafile vs NextCloud.
 But there are actually a lot of things I like about Syncthing, and I think you should also give it a try.

-First of all, it’s open source, cross-platform, and the interface is also straightforward to use.
+First of all, it’s open-source, cross-platform, and the interface is also straightforward to use.

 There is a slightly sharper learning curve at the beginning due to the unique installation procedure, but I think investing some time on this great tool will get you syncing files and folders in your network very quickly and without too much infrastructure to manage.